Finlay Menzies

 Finlay Jonathan Menzies (born 12 July 2005) is a Scottish frame runner who competes in T72 sprint events.

 Career

 Menzies competed at the 2025 World Para Athletics Championships and won a bronze medal in the 100 metres T72 event with a personal best time of 16.29 seconds.

+In November 2025 he was added to the UK's World Class Performance Programme.